Mandy Rose: Toxic Attraction (2021–2022)

 In July 2021, Rose returned to the NXT brand and the following month, she formed an alliance with Gigi Dolin and Jacy Jayne, dubbed Toxic Attraction.
 She subsequently abandoned her blonde hair and dyed it brown.
 At Halloween Havoc in October, Rose defeated Raquel González in a Chucky's choice Trick or Street Fight match to win the NXT Women's Championship, the first title in her wrestling career.
 Earlier that same night, Dolin and Jayne won the NXT Women's Tag Team Championship, in turn having Toxic Attraction holding all women's championships in NXT.
 On December 5, at WarGames, Rose and Toxic Attraction teamed with Dakota Kai.
 They were defeated by the team of Cora Jade, Io Shirai, Kay Lee Ray, and González in a WarGames match.

 In January 2022, At New Year's Evil, Rose defeated Jade and González in a triple threat match to retain the title.
 At Stand & Deliver, Rose defended her championship against Jade, Ray, and Shirai in a fatal four-way match.
 Throughout her championship reign, Rose went on to fend off title contenders such as Roxanne Perez, Wendy Choo and Zoey Stark.
 At Worlds Collide, Rose unified the NXT UK Women's Championship with the NXT Women's Championship by defeating NXT UK champion Meiko Satomura and Blair Davenport in a triple threat match.

 At Halloween Havoc, Rose retained her title against Alba Fyre.
 On October 26, Rose reached the 365-day mark as champion, becoming only the third woman to hold the title for a continuous reign of one full year.
 On the December 13 episode of NXT, Rose lost the NXT Women's Championship to Perez in a rematch, ending her reign at 413 days.
 The next day, Rose was released from her WWE contract due to her FanTime content.
 On January 10, 2023, she addressed her release in an episode of The Tamron Hall Show.

 Other media

 Saccomanno has been featured in multiple fitness publications including Fitness Gurls, Fit & Firm, and FitFemme.

 Saccomanno appeared as part of the main cast for the fifth season of the WWE reality television series Total Divas, which began airing in January 2016.

 Business ventures

 Saccomanno is an owner of her own beauty and skincare line named Amarose, a combination of her first and middle names.

 On July 28, 2022, Saccomanno alongside fellow wrestler Daria Berenato, best known as Sonya Deville, opened their own virtual donut brand named DaMandyz Donutz, delivered by Uber Eats in Los Angeles.

 Personal life

 Saccomanno participates in yoga, pilates, and CrossFit.
 In April 2018, she revealed that she was dating fellow professional wrestler Sabatino Piscitelli, better known by the ring name Tino Sabbatelli.
-They got engaged in September 2022.
+They got engaged in September 2022 and got married on November 2, 2024.